An7ar35/arch-scripts/nvfan/README.md

 #### Usage

     Options:
-       -a  Start the automatic fan speed controller process based on the presets.
+       -a  Start the automatic fan speed controller process based on the presets (will kill old processes and reloads 'nvfan.conf' if it was running previously).
        -h  Usage help.
-       -k  Kills the fan controller process and resets to NVIDIA's own fan management -s  Manually set speed of fan <% fan speed>.
+       -s  Manually set speed of fan <% fan speed>.
 Kills the auto fan speed process.
-       -r  Reset the GPU fan management script.
-(Kills old process and reloads 'nvfan.conf')
+       -r  Kills the fan controller process and resets to NVIDIA's own fan management.

 //TODO